Cindy Gamrat: Michigan House of Representatives

-With incumbent Bob Genetski unable to run for reelection due to term limits, Gamrat ran for election to the Michigan House of Representatives for the 80th district in the 2014 elections on a platform focused on leadership and self-described “family values,” while identifying as part of the Tea Party Movement.
+With incumbent Bob Genetski unable to run for reelection due to term limits, Gamrat ran for election to the Michigan House of Representatives for the 80th district in the 2014 elections on a platform focused on leadership and self-described "family values", while identifying as part of the Tea Party Movement.
 Gamrat defeated Geoff Parker of the Democratic Party and Arnis Davidsons of the Libertarian Party in the general election.

 In April 2015, Gamrat was permanently removed from the Michigan House's Republican Party caucus for violating their confidentiality rules with a Facebook post.
 The Detroit News published audio recordings on August 7, 2015, in which fellow Michigan Representative Todd Courser asked staff to create a rumor that he had sex with a male prostitute in order to distract from the affair he was having with Gamrat.
 Kevin Cotter, the Speaker of the Michigan House, initiated an investigation into their use of public funds to cover up their affair.
 She was found guilty of inappropriate behavior and expelled from the Michigan House on September 11, becoming the fourth lawmaker to be expelled from the legislature in Michigan history.
 Courser resigned before the House could pass a resolution to expel him.

 Gamrat filed paperwork with the Allegan County Clerk to become a candidate in the special election to fill her former seat.
 She received 9% of the vote in the primary election, finishing in third place.

 Gamrat was charged with two felony counts of official misconduct for her role in the scandal on February 26, 2016, by Michigan Attorney General Bill Schuette, which comes with a maximum penalty of five years in prison.
 On June 14, 2016, Lansing District Judge Hugh Clarke Jr. ruled that there is not enough probable cause for Gamrat to face felony misconduct in office charges.

 Personal life

 Gamrat is a nurse from Plainwell, Michigan.
 She and her ex-husband, Joe, have three children, Paige, Joseph, and Meghan, whom they have homeschooled.
 Joe was accused of sending Cindy and Courser mysterious text messages during their affair, but was later cleared of any wrongdoing with no charges filed.
-She filed for divorce in August 2016.
+She filed for divorce on August 3, 2016.